ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one

 The Look Station

-One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but how the Razer Kiyo looks itself.
+One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but the peripherals of the gadget.
 The circular camera shape and luminescent effects really make for a sexy looking component to your setup.
-We were really happy with the white LED ring on this camera.
-Both day and night, the Kiyo was well matched to our games den.
+When closed, the Kiyo looks like a stack of micro CDs with its camera, light ring and grip that hugs your monitor.
+Where most streaming web cameras can look clunky and square, the Razer Kiyo looks absolutely stunning.

-Where most web cameras can look clunky, the Razer Kiyo looks everything expensive and more.
-It’s sleek, elegant and fits nicely on top of your screen.
-The rubberised base of the Razer Kiyo did make for a device that collects dust quickly but it gives the feel of something more premium.
-What you would typically expect from a camera of this price range is a plastic shell but this camera delivers much more.
-Okay, so most of you won’t care too much about how the camera feels externally but it’s important to keep this in mind when purchasing.
+The rubberised base of the Kiyo webcam did make for a device that collects dust quickly but it gives the feel of something more premium.
+What you would typically expect from a camera of this price range is a plastic shell.
+The Kiyo is much more than that.
+Whilst most of you won’t care too much about how the camera feels externally but it’s important to keep this in mind when purchasing.
 Manufacturers which attention to every detail of a product often deliver superior outcomes!

 Then there’s how you look when live streaming.
 We’ll delve further into this when analysing the features, but we’d like to make note that the image quality is extremely crisp.
 The LED light ring really makes a difference to the balance of your face on the screen.
 There’s nothing worse than seeing dark shadows in places you don’t want them to be!